2006 Toyota Indy 300

-The 2006 Toyota Indy 300 Presented by XM Satellite Radio was an IndyCar Series motor race held on March 26, 2006 at the Homestead–Miami Speedway in Homestead, Florida.
-It was the first round of the 2006 IndyCar Series season and the eleventh edition of the event.
-Target Chip Ganassi Racing driver Dan Wheldon won the race by just 0.0147 seconds over Hélio Castroneves, driving for Marlboro Team Penske.
-Sam Hornish Jr., Castroneves' teammate, finished third.
+The 2006 Toyota Indy 300 Presented by XM Satellite Radio was an IRL IndyCar Series open-wheel race held on March 26, 2006, at the Homestead–Miami Speedway in Homestead, Florida.
+It was the first round of the 2006 IRL IndyCar Series season and the eleventh edition of the event (sixth under Indy Racing League (IRL) sanctioning).
+Chip Ganassi Racing driver Dan Wheldon won the 200-lap race; Hélio Castroneves and Sam Hornish Jr., both of Team Penske, completed the podium in second and third place, respectively.

 Hornish Jr. won the pole position and dominated the first three-quarters of the race, leading a race-high 145 laps and only forfeiting the lead during green-flag pit stops.
 However, as Hornish Jr. pitted on lap 161, a caution was flown for a spin involving Tony Kanaan, which sent Hornish Jr. to the back of the field.
-From there, Castroneves inherited the first position, but engaged in a fervent battle for the lead with Wheldon in the final twenty laps of the race.
-Wheldon, who led eight laps, emerged victorious by mere inches over Castroneves after overtaking him on the final corner of the final lap in one of the Indy Racing League's closest finishes.
+From there, Castroneves inherited the first position, but engaged in an intense battle for the lead with Wheldon in the final twenty laps of the race.
+Wheldon, who led eight laps, emerged victorious by 0.0147 seconds over Castroneves after overtaking him on the final corner of the final lap.
+It was the ninth-closest finish in series history.

-The race was marred by a violent crash in the warmup session, which claimed the life of rookie driver Paul Dana.
-Dana's teammates, Danica Patrick and Buddy Rice, withdrew from the race to honor his memory.
-Ed Carpenter was also involved in the crash and suffered injuries, though he recovered.
+The race was marred by a violent crash in the warm-up session several hours prior to the race, which claimed the life of rookie driver Paul Dana.
+Dana slammed into the rear of Ed Carpenter and died two hours later.
+Carpenter suffered injuries to his lungs, though he recovered.
+To honor Dana, his Rahal Letterman Racing teammates, Buddy Rice and Danica Patrick, withdrew from the race.